 We are freed to imitate our Creator in our own acts of freeing and creating.
 We are called to beckon forth beauty where others see nothing promising — maybe even nothing at all.
 To labor with intensity over what is not yet is to partner with God in a way that draws us closer together.

 When one person is released from oppression and captivity, the whole community is involved.
 I pray that each of us will hear and respond to the call to “Come out!” from our rocky tombs and boldly enter the new creation.

 1. What piques your curiosity, attracts you and holds your attention for a significant period of time?

 2. When have you experienced God provoking (calling forth) healing through art?

 3. Which works of art (your own or someone else’s) have most significantly impacted your spiritual journey?

-The Rev. Susan Schneider is the pastor of Trinity Lutheran Church in Madison, Wisc.
-She is an appreciator and sometimes creator of art and believes absolutely that God has healed her through art more than once.
+The Rev. Susan Schneider is an appreciator and creator of art who currently lives in Houston, TX.
+She believes absolutely that God has healed her through art more than once.

 This article first appeared in the August 2015 issue of Boldcafe.org.